mindmap

 Max. :277.80

-Looking at these summary statistics, we can see that the wage distributions for the two education groups have some overlap, and there does not appear to be a large difference in their centers.
-In fact, the mean wage for college graduates is only slightly higher, and this is not immediately obvious from the plots.
+Looking at these summary statistics, we can see that the wage distributions for the two education groups have quite a lot of overlap, and there does not appear to be a large difference in the center of distribution In fact, the mean wage for college graduates is only slightly higher, and this is not immediately obvious from the plots.

 There appears to be some observations with higher wage values in College Grad group compared to High School Graduate.
 The following density plot provides additional visual support for this observation: